Mugunthangit/Telegram-Bot/README.md

 #How to Run?

-  Clone this repository in your local machine or Just download the zip file
+  1.Clone this repository in your local machine or Just download the zip file

-  Make the modifications in URL and token as per user requirements.
+  2.Make the modifications in URL and token as per user requirements.

-  To get the bot initation go to the link and create ur bot, http://botsfortelegram.com/project/the-bot-father/
+  3.To get the bot initation go to the link and create ur bot, http://botsfortelegram.com/project/the-bot-father/

-  After completing the botfather function replace the token
+  4.After completing the botfather function replace the token

-  Execute the file telegram_bot.py
+  5.Execute the file telegram_bot.py

-  In case any issue in Module not found install those modules using Pip install https://pip.pypa.io/en/latest/installing/
+  6.In case any issue in Module not found install those modules using Pip install https://pip.pypa.io/en/latest/installing/

-  Run your code and Relax :) :)
+  7.Run your code and Relax :) :)